DeRemerJD/Rig.Sys/README.md

 **IMPORTANT: Parent modules will not inherently be built before children.** If a child module depends on something in the parent module being built, you need to make sure the parent module is built first by setting the `buildOrder` attribute.

+The actual parenting will be done by the `MotionModuleParenting` utility module.
+This module searches for motion modules that have parenting information provided and performs the parenting in Maya.
+(See the [Plugs and Sockets](#plugs-and-sockets) section below.)
+If you don't include one, one will be added automatically.
+You may want to add this module manually if you want to control the order in which the parenting is done.
+It defaults, like all utility modules, to building at order 3000.

+### Plugs and Sockets

+The module author defines the `module.plugs` and `module.sockets` dictionaries.
+These should be declared in the `__init__()` function with the key as the name of the plug/socket and the value as `None`.
+During the `run()` function (or `buildProxies()`/`buildModule()` functions), a node should be created and assigned properly in the plugs/sockets dictionary.

+When creating a character, to properly do parenting, assign the `selectedPlug` and `selectedParentSocket` to choose which plug and socket to use for parenting. **Make sure that these match keys in the plug dictionary of the current module and socket dictionary of the parent module!** See [`exampleCharacter.py`](example/exampleCharacter.py) for an example of how to do this.

 ## Motion module mirroring

 To set a motion module to be mirrored, set the `mirror` attribute to `True` on the module.
 This will cause the module to be mirrored when the character is built.